 - National Identification Document.

 - Residency card.

 - Passport.

+- ID document with Hague Apostille (and official translation if it's necessary) for foreign citizens.

 Within the certificate, the identification of the holder is included in the field "Serial Number" of the "CN" indicating the identification number.
 The type of document used is included in the "non-critical" extension of the "CN" with OID 1.6.5 1.3.6.1.4.1.17326.30.4.
 It may be that the certificate holder is a company with which the identification information, in this case, shall correspond to the information and documents that identify the company.